-The Board held 7 Board meetings during the 2015 financial year, including a special meeting to consider the Corporate Plan.
+The Board held 10 Board meetings during the 2016 financial year, including meetings to consider the Corporate Plan.

 In addition, all of the non-executive directors are members of Board committees and the number of Board committee meetings attended each year is shown in the directors' report in the annual report.
 Prior to appointment, non-executive directors are required to acknowledge that they will have time available to properly discharge their responsibilities to the group.
 The annual performance assessment of Board members also addresses this issue.